by Randall CraigFiled in: Blog, Business Development, Make It Happen Tipsheet, Professional Development, TrustTagged as: Marketing, Strategy, Value

 If you are looking to sell your services successfully – you can’t do it without expertise and trust.
 They are scrutinized during the proposal process, and verified through references.

 Would your organization prefer to be known as the cheapest, the smartest, or the most trusted?
 To be successful, you must grow all three dimensions.
 Too often, we give lip service to trust, but never back it up with time and resources.
-This week, honestly assess how your marketing initiative affects each dimension – if you’re not happy with the mix, then make a change.
+This week, honestly assess how your marketing initiatives affect each dimension – if you’re not happy with the mix, then make a change.

 Personal insight: As individuals, ironically it is Expertise and Trust that we focus least on, and Price (compensation?) that commands the greatest amount of our personal attention.
 This week, commit to doing one thing that will improve your expertise, and another that will earn trust.